Hexlet/hexletguides.github.io/_i18n/en/_posts/2022-03-25-virtualization.md

 ## Virtualization

 **Virtualization is the creation of isolated environments within a single physical device** (in our case, a computer).
-Each environment appears to be a separate computer with unique characteristics, such as available memory, CPU, etc. Such an environment is called a set of logical resources or a **virtual machine**.
+Each environment appears to be a separate computer with unique characteristics, such as available memory, CPU, etc. This environment is called a set of logical resources or a **virtual machine**.

 *Virtualization allows you to run the operating system like a regular program right on your computer!*